 • Owning a condo is similar owning a home – you purchase the property.
 In a condominium, you are purchasing the interior of your home (and any adjacent areas that you have the exclusive use of such as a balcony), and you take an interest in the “common elements.”
 In a condo, you are responsible for everything from upkeep and maintenance to repairs on the interior of your home (and any service lines that exclusively service your condominium).
 You can finance the purchase price of a condominium, much like purchasing a home.
 Unlike a home, you will be required to pay (generally monthly) condominium fees for the care and upkeep of common areas, common utilities, and general maintenance of all elements of the building beyond your interior walls.

-• Apartments however, are typically rented from a landlord or building owner – you pay a fixed amount of rent each month to your landlord who is generally responsible for maintenance, repairs and upkeep.
+• Apartments however, are typically rented from a landlord or building owner – with apartments you pay a fixed amount of rent each month to your landlord who is generally responsible for maintenance, repairs and upkeep.
 You can move into an apartment quicker and don’t waste any time.
 Plus, you outlay less cash – just a security deposit and rent.

 Choosing between an apartment and condo will depend on what you want out of your living arrangement.